raeshrode/TheFullPicture_Article/README.md

 # TheFullPicture_Article

-The code corresponding to the "Looking at the Full Picture, Using Topic Modeling to Observe Microbiome Communities Associated with Disease" article.
+The code corresponding to the "Looking at the Full Picture: Utilizing Topic Modeling to Determine Disease-Associated Microbiome Communities" article.

 The following scripts were utilized to analyze the Chen and Yadav datasets.
 As the functions utilized can have differences in results I also provided the environments post-topic modeling analysis.